 As I mentioned, there were a couple of bosses that forced me to research strategies that I had not independently thought of.
 There was a lot of depth hidden within the combat but like the first game, it was on the player to experiment and figure out what worked.
 I got by with a basic, balanced deck of cards for a while but hit a wall about halfway through.
 Based on strategies espoused within GameFAQs forums and IGN wikis, I built a deck around the Sonic Blade sleight.
 This special attack triggered when I stacked three different Keyblade cards with a combined power of 20-23.
 It jettisoned Sora towards an enemy and if I timed my button presses correctly, could strike up to seven times.
 This attack made mincemeat of my foes, absolutely wrecking them, and brought the difficulty back down to a manageable level.

 Because my focus was so narrow: just wanting to experience the story, I didn’t spend considerable time experimenting with the sleights Sora learned.
 That said I still got loads of enjoyment out of the game, besides just the continuation of Sora’s journey.
 True, I relished the between worlds exposition, as the trio learned of Naminé and Organization XIII.
-But I also took the combat, which was unlike anything I’ve played before.
+But I also took to the combat, which was unlike anything I’ve played before.
 It was unnatural and cumbersome initially but as was the case with the first game, a rewarding and complex level of depth was revealed over time.
 Similarly, the customization aspects, the deck-building and world building, were unique features that I grew to like more the longer I played.
 Although it started off as a retelling of previously experienced events, Kingdom Hearts Re:Chain of Memories proved to be much more than the sum of its parts.